Liron-Berger/chip8-emulator/README.md

 ## Known Bugs

-Currently there are quite a lot of bugs in the emulator
-- [ ] One of the equality opcodes is currupted, can be seen when playing pong (the ball bounces from the wall)
+- [ ] In pong - the points of the first player are not updating.

 ## Possible future features
 - [ ] Sound Driver